BarneyShi/Blog/source/_posts/count-and-say.md

 tags:
 ---
 **`Note:`**
+- Update:
+  - Use one variable to store prev result.
+  - Using `stack` is more wise.
 - The description of this question is quite confusing.
 - Even it's a medium question, it's not that hard.
 Don't be terrified!